ARE YOU SEEKING APPROVAL FROM OTHERS?

 You can use these new statements to challenge existing, maladaptive beliefs during a game.
 Below, I have detailed a few examples to get you started:

-Focus on my Performance
+Focus on Others | Focus on my Performance |

-That is out of my control.
-I will focus on putting in place the shooting technique I have been practising in training.
+If I score a hat trick today, then my coach has to start me in the next game! | That is out of my control.
+I will focus on putting in place the shooting technique I have been practising in training. |

-This won’t help me save the penalty.
-I will focus on where the penalty taker is looking, recall where my coach said they normally go, and attend to the position of their hips and last foot placement.
+If I don’t save this penalty, then my teammates will be annoyed, and the crowd will jeer me. | This won’t help me save the penalty.
+I will focus on where the penalty taker is looking, recall where my coach said they normally go, and attend to the position of their hips and last foot placement. |

-My parents will not be happy if I get subbed off before the end of the match, I must get a goal involvement to stay on, and impress the scout.
+My parents will not be happy if I get subbed off before the end of the match, I must get a goal involvement to stay on, and impress the scout. | This is not important.
+I will focus on making my runs, tracking back, regularly scanning the game, and keeping my head up when I am on the ball. |

 6 TIPS TO STOP WORRYING & FOCUS ON YOUR GAME